Lake Travis 2022 Survey Report

 Management History

-The sport fish composition includes White Bass, Striped Bass, Largemouth Bass, crappies, and catfishes.
+The sport fish composition includes White Bass, Largemouth Bass, crappies, and catfishes.
 Florida Largemouth Bass were originally stocked in the reservoir in the late 1980’s to increase Florida Largemouth Bass genetic influence in the population.
 Blue and Channel Catfish were stocked in the 1970’s to help establish a sustainable population.
-Striped Bass have often been stocked since 1973.
+Striped Bass were stocked since 1973 but stockings were terminated after 2017 due to low utilization.
 The lake is managed under statewide regulations.

 Fish Community